 - Make their head feathers stand up

 Parrots that are excited about the prospect of playtime will also start to blush.
 At this point, you must provide some toys and games.
 If you have time, your parrot will enjoy being let out of its cage to roam around.
-If a playful parrot is ignored, it may become destructive as it tries to find another way to channel its energy.

 Unfortunately, when a mate isn’t available, parrots become sexually attached to their owners.
 When they become bonded to their owner, they become frustrated as their mating needs cannot be met.
-During the various reproductive stages, parrots may blush and ruffle their feathers to attract a mate.
-You will also notice:

 - Putting it to bed early